 Skip to main content

 Digital capabilities are attitudes and skills which equip someone to live, learn, and work in a digital society.
-The digital landscape has changed and continues to do so at rapid pace, and digital competency is an essential requirement of most jobs you’ll apply for when you leave university.
+The world is changing at rapid pace, and digital competency is an essential requirement of most jobs you’ll apply for when you leave university.

-You can learn more about the JISC Digital Capabilities framework further down this page.
+You can learn more about the JISC Digital Capabilities framework at the bottom of this page.

 Digital communication, collaboration and participation